 You’re welcome to this new set of articles titled Business Basics.
-I plan to use it to educate us on the nitty gritty of the business world, which we may have forgeten.
+I plan to use it to educate us on the nitty-gritty of the business world, which we may have forgotten.
 I’m certain you will find it impactful.

-In this first article we would be looking at how to purchase an asset.
-And to those who doesn’t know the meaning of an asset, it’s simply anything that puts money into your pocket, and good examples are:
+In this first article, we would be looking at how to purchase an asset.
+And to those who don’t know the meaning of an asset, it’s simply anything that puts money into your pocket, and good examples are:

 - Land (Appreciates in value)

 - Writing a book (You get paid royalties)

 - House (If you rent it out, you get paid monthly or yearly)

 - Gold (Appreciate in value)

 - Online Business (reoccurring income)